 There is actually two fully independent networks for VCI command packets and VCI response packets.
-There is a routing function for each input port, and an arbitration function for each output port, but the two networks are not symmetrical :
+There is a routing function for each input port, and an arbitration function for each output port, but the two networks are not symmetrical:

 - For the command network, the arbitration policy is distributed: there is one arbitration thread for each output port (i.e. one arbitration thread for each VCI target).
-Each arbitration thread is modeled by a SC\THREAD, and contains a local clock. - For the response network, there are no conflicts, and there is no need for arbitration.
+Each arbitration thread is modeled by a SC\THREAD, and contains a local time.
+This time represents the target local time. - For the response network, there are no conflicts, and there is no need for arbitration.
 Therefore, there is no thread (and no local time) and the response network is implemented by simple function calls.